Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-If a draft can be noticed from gaps that are not adequate or holes that it requirements to be closed.
+If a draft can be felt from unreasonable gaps or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections